CefView/QCefView/readme.md

  config.setWindowlessRenderingEnabled(false)
  ```

 QCefView currently uses Qt Software Rasterizer as the backend paint engine for best compatibility, thus the rendering performance is not so good to be applied for all business scenarios.
-If you are going to host WegGL games, video sites or some other Web Apps with high rendering performance, Non OSR mode (Native Child Window mode) is recommended.
+If you want to host WebGL games, video sites or some other Web Apps with high rendering performance, Non OSR mode (Native Child Window mode) is recommended.

 ## Question
 ### Why not OpenGL/DirectX/Metal?